 The end of a passport to Europe

-The Prime Minister, Antonio CostaIn a press briefing after the Council of Ministers on February 17, 2023, the President of the Republic announced the end of "the granting of new Golden Visas.
-He explained that the Golden Visas already granted, concerning exclusively real estate investments, he also indicated that there will be room for a renewal only if it is about an own and permanent housing of the owner or his descendant, or if the property is placed durably on the rental market.
+The Prime Minister, Antonio CostaIn a press briefing at the end of the Council of Ministers meeting on February 17, 2023, the President of the French Ministry of the Economy, Finance and Industry announced the end of "the granting of new Golden Visas.
+He explained that the Golden Visas already granted concerned exclusively real estate investments, and that there would be no room for renewal unless the property was the owner's own permanent home or that of his or her descendants, or if the property was placed on the rental market on a long-term basis.

 Already at the last Web Summit, in November 2022, António Costa had admitted the possibility of ending the Golden Visa scheme.
-The Prime Minister had even stated that the program could have already served its purpose.
-Since then, an inter-ministerial working group has been created to study the issue, and last Thursday António Costa alluded to it by signing an opinion piece in Público, where he cited the "fight against speculation" as one of the main axes of the housing package.
+The Prime Minister even declared that the program might already have served its purpose.
+Since then, an inter-ministerial working group has been set up to study the issue, and last Thursday, António Costa alluded to it by signing an opinion piece in Público in which he cited the "fight against speculation" as one of the main thrusts of the housing package.

-The Prime Minister has also taken an important decision to relieve the middle classes.
-He decided to allocate 900 million euros to facilitate access to housing.
-The rental market is changing, especially in Lisbon and Porto, where tourist rentals have displaced the inhabitants by taking a larger and larger share of the usual supply.
+The Prime Minister has also taken an important decision to ease the burden on the middle classes.
+He has decided to allocate 900 million euros to facilitate access to housing.
+The rental market is changing, especially in Lisbon and Porto, where tourist rentals have displaced local residents, taking up an ever-increasing share of the usual supply.

-Measures taken include freezing the licenses (AL) Airbnb, except in rural areas, the renovation of vacant housing with the state taking charge, to facilitate a re-rental "at a reasonable rate".
-The Prime Minister also announced aid of up to 200 euros to tenants and tax incentives for long-term rentals.
+Measures taken include freezing the licenses (AL) Airbnb, except in rural areas, the renovation of vacant homes with the State taking charge, to facilitate re-rental "at reasonable rates".
+The Prime Minister also announced grants of up to 200 euros for tenants and tax incentives for long-term rentals.

 At the same time, there will be aid for small borrowers to cope with the increased repayments on their loans signed at variable rates.
 There will also be a simplification of building permits and authorizations to transform land or commercial buildings into housing programs.
 These measures must quickly reach parliament, where the socialist party has an absolute majority.

-However, the President of the Portuguese Republic has already warned that he will turn to the Constitutional Court in the face of what he considers to be an infringement of property rights.
+However, the President of the Portuguese Republic has already warned that he will turn to the Constitutional Court in the face of what he sees as an infringement of property rights.